viventodev/cucumber-test/README.md

 When I click on the element "(//input[@name='weight'])[1]" Then I expect that element "span.js-innerText-from-dataAttr-price" contains the text "140,-"

+...

-Scenario: Parcel with weight between 10 and 20kg
-Given I open the url "https://www.posten.no/sende/pakke/over-2-kg" When I click on the element "(//input[@name='weight'])[2]" Then I expect that element "span.js-innerText-from-dataAttr-price" contains the text "250,-"
+Scenario: Parcel with weight under 10kg small screen Given I open the url "https://www.posten.no/sende/pakke/over-2-kg" And I have a screen that is 412 by 732 pixels

-Scenario: Parcel with weight over 20kg
-Given I open the url "https://www.posten.no/sende/pakke/over-2-kg" When I click on the element "(//input[@name='weight'])[3]" Then I expect that element "span.js-innerText-from-dataAttr-price" contains the text "360,-"
+When I click on the element "(//input[@name='weight'])[1]" Then I expect that element "span.js-innerText-from-dataAttr-price" contains the text "140,-"

 ```
 ###
 [src/features/Posten_utenlands_porto.feature](src/features/Posten_utenlands_porto.feature)